ppatel08/Priyank_Portfolio_Angular/README.md

 # Priyank_Portfolio_Angular

 # Purpose
-1. Converting html to angular
+1. Converting html to angular 16
-2. Bind angular to .Net
+2. Integrate .Net webapi in angular 16

 # Running project on localhost

 1. Clone this project in local environment
-2. install dependency of project by npm install
+2. Install dependency of project by npm install
 3. To run front end enter npm serve command
 4. Open project in visual studio and run the backend